-Grants are peer-reviewed by a committee of Maine-based experts in the field.
+Grants are peer-reviewed by a committee of Maine-based experts in the field and MCF staff and board members.
 Reviewers read and score each application based on criteria from the Request for Proposal guidelines.
-The Committee then meets in person to discuss each application and prepare its recommendations for funding.
-Those recommendations are submitted to Maine Cancer Foundation's Executive Committee for final approval.
+The Committee then meets to discuss each application and prepare its recommendations for funding.
+Those recommendations are submitted to Maine Cancer Foundation's Executive Committee for final review and approval.

 Before application review, reviewers must disclose any conflicts of interest including financial or professional relationships with an applicant, a financial benefit resulting from a funding decision, or a perception of conflict.
 All sensitive application and organizational information will remain confidential by Maine Cancer Foundation and any review committee the Foundation assembles.

 - Organizations that are not a 501(c)3 tax-exempt charitable organization, educational institution, government entity or other public, non-profit entity (e.g. health department, university);

 - Direct support to individuals for cancer prevention, detection or treatment services, equipment or supplies

 - Capital campaigns

 - Programs that do not benefit the people of Maine